Specification

 Average permanent load

-It is that of the working load which may be considered of long duration over a period of one year.
+It is that of the working load which may be considered of long duration over one year.

 Load factor

-It is the ratio of ultimate transverse load to the transverse load in first crack.
+It is the ratio of the ultimate transverse load to the transverse load in the first crack.

 Transverse

 It is the direction of the line bisecting the angle contained by the conduct at the pole.
-In the case strength run, this will be normal to the run of the pole.
-Transverse load in
+In the case of a strength run, this will be normal to the run of the pole.
+The transverse load in the first crack shall be taken as not less than the value of the working load.

 Ultimate failure

-The condition existing when the pole ceases to sustain the load increment owing to either cursing of concrete, or snapping of the prestressing tendon or permanent stretching of the steel in any part of the pole.
+The condition exists when the pole ceases to sustain the load increment owing to either cursing of concrete, snapping of the prestressing tendon, or permanent stretching of the steel in any part of the pole.

 Ultimate Transverse load

-The Load at which failure occurs, when it is applied at a point 600mm below the top and perpendicular to the axis of the pole along the transverse direction with the butt end of the pole planted to the required depth as intended in the design.
+The load at which failure occurs when applied at a point 600mm below the top and perpendicular to the axis of the pole along the transverse direction with the butt end of the pole planted to the required depth as intended in the design.

 Working load

-It is the maximum load in the transverse direction, that is, ever likely to occur, including the wind pressure on the pole.
-This load is assumed to be set at the point 600mm below the top with the butt end of the pole planted to the required depth as intended in the design.
+It is the maximum load in the transverse direction ever likely to occur, including the wind pressure on the pole.
+This load is assumed to be 600mm below the top, with the butt end of the pole planted to the required depth as intended in the design.

 Overall length of the pole

-The minimum overall length of the pole shall be 6 meter onwards, and subsequent length shall be in steps of .5 meter.
+The minimum overall length of the pole shall be 6 meters onwards, and the subsequent size shall be in steps of 0.5 meters.

 Tolerances: